 Phillip B. Roth's films project a self conscious innocence melded with a raw, energetic sexuality.

-His first film, "Boy's Life", was awarded First Prize at the Chicago's 1989 Onion City Film Festival and was also an award winner at the 1990 Ann Arbor Film Festival.
+His first film, "Boy's Life," was awarded First Prize at the Chicago's 1989 Onion City Film Festival and was also an award winner at the 1990 Ann Arbor Film Festival.
 Additionally, the film was screened at the Berlin International Film Festival, Hallwalls Gallery, Pacific Film Archive, and P.S.
 122's Reel Time.
-His most recent work includes "25 Year Old Gay Man Loses His Virginity to a Woman" which screened at the Andrea Rosen Gallery and Tom Cugliani Gallery in Soho.
-He also collaborated with filmmaker Sandy Daley on a video entitle "After the Piss Club."
+His most recent work includes "25 Year Old Gay Man Loses His Virginity to a Woman," which screened at the Andrea Rosen Gallery and Tom Cugliani Gallery in Soho.
+He also collaborated with filmmaker Sandy Daley on a video entitled "After the Piss Club."

 Often broaching sensitive and taboo issues, Roth's work has frequently incited controversy.
 Critical reaction in the media to his work has ranged from praise for his "polymorphically pleasurable" exploratory qualities (Village Voice) to condemnation of his narcissistic and sexist tendencies (Outweek).
 Manhattan Cable's refusal in 1990 to air his film "Boys/Life" on Public Access Television provoked widespread public concern and formal complaints to the cable TV company over the illegal censorship practises.
 In the same year, The New York State Council on the Arts requested that their name be removed from the credits of "25 Year Old Gay Man Loses His Virginity to a Woman" despite the fact that they provided funds to Apparatus Productions which awarded Roth a grant to complete the project.